balunist/mbp_docs2/source/usage/advanced/grainorientation.rst

     By default the component's grain is determined by it's longest edge.
 This can be overridden by applying a 3D appearance and enabling :ref:`autograinalign-label`.
 The Component grain determined by either method can be rotated 90 degrees by choosing **Rotate** when a component has been selected as shown below.
-See :ref:`selection-label` for details.
+    See :ref:`Selection Support <selection-label>` for details.

     .. image:: /_static/images/SelectionRotate.png
         :width: 75 %